 The federal laws surrounding a daycare background check are fairly new, which means that many states are still working to implement them.
 However, a number of states already have specific laws in place concerning what kind of checks must be run on anyone who works with children.

-More information on state laws about daycare and nanny background checks is provided below.
+More information on state laws about daycare and nannies’ employment history assessments is provided below.

 Federal laws also dictate who must get a background check as well.
 In general, anyone who will have unsupervised access to any children at a daycare facility must receive a full and comprehensive background check.
-This means that volunteers, administrators or any other employees will likely need a level 2 background check.
-Even if it is unlikely that the individual will be around children unsupervised, most facilities will still require the employee undergo these checks.
+This means that volunteers, administrators, or any other employees will likely need a second-tier background verification process.
+Even if it is unlikely that the individual will be around children unsupervised, most facilities will still require the employee to undergo these checks.

 The U.S. government explains what users should know about childcare background checks on its website, including required health and safety training, and the comprehensive and federal background check requirements.